Promoting Podcasters in Los Angeles with LA Podcasters

 28:28 – Coyne talks about whether podcasting is helping him in finding a romantic relationship.

-32:03 – Steven from Pink Mafia Radio talks about whether podcasting helps with relationships.
+32:03 – Steven from Pink Mafia Radio discusses whether podcasting helps with relationships.

 33:19 – Howard Leff, a freelancer for a column appearing in The Los Angeles Times in the Calender Weekend section, talks about considering podcasting and what he envisions his podcast to be about.